Overview

 History

-Early traces of this mechanic dates as far back as the laserdisc game Time Gal.
-While it had quick-time events much like Dragon's Lair, Time Gal differentiated itself with moments where a list of choices appear and the player is given a time limit to respond.
+Early traces of this mechanic dates as far back as the laserdisc games Albegas (1983, Sega) and Time Gal (1985, Taito).
+Unlike Dragon's Lair where failure resulted in game over, the quick-time events in Albegas were different from other laserdisc games by allowing the choice of different paths to take throughout the game.
+Time Gal also differentiated itself with moments where a list of choices appear and the player is given a time limit to respond.
 However, the wrong choices resulted in a variety of different comical death sequences (and then repeated attempts) rather than letting the player continue along with that choice.

 Variations